Sakib928/art-and-craft/README.md

 # Welcome to Scribble

-This a art and craft website.
+This is an art and craft website.

 Category : Painting and Drawing